petter-holmberg/cpp-ref/classes.md

 Virtual functions should be made private, or protected if derived classes need to be able to call them (see [NVI](#NVI)).
 Destructors are an exception to this rule.
 [Sutter05](#Sutter05) §39

 Base classes should always be abstract if they don't need to be used as leaf classes in an inheritance hierarchy.
-If a base class is concrete because some aspects of it require it to be, while it's also used to implement common functionality of derived classes, separate out the common parts into an abstract base class and make the original base class inherit from that along with the other leaf classes.
+If a Base class is concrete because some aspects of it require it to be, while it's also used to implement common functionality of derived classes, separate out the common parts into an abstract Base class and make the original Base class inherit from that along with the other leaf classes.
 [Meyers96](#Meyers96) §33

-Normally, base class destructors should be public and virtual.
-To prevent polymorphic deletion through base class pointers, make the destructor non-virtual and protected.
+Normally, Base class destructors should be public and virtual.
+To prevent polymorphic deletion through Base class pointers, make the destructor non-virtual and protected.
 [Sutter02](#Sutter02) §27

-Not all base classes are designed to be used polymorphically.
+Not all Base classes are designed to be used polymorphically.
 Examples are the standard container types.
 As a result, they don't need virtual destructors.
 [Meyers05](#Meyers05) §7

+<a name="AbstractInterfaces"></a>
 ### Abstract interfaces

 Abstract interfaces are classes made up entirly of (pure) virtual functions and containing no state.
 Usually they don't have any member function implementations.